uvarovag/tsconfig-react/README.md

 # tsconfig-react

-A shared `tsconfig.json` configuration for React projects using TypeScript.
+Shared TypeScript configuration for React projects using TypeScript.

 ## Installation